opnsense/docs/source/manual/unbound.rst

 ====================================  ===============================================================================
 Enable                                Enable blacklists
+Enable SafeSearch                     Force the usage of SafeSearch on Google, DuckDuckGo, Bing, Qwant, PixaBay and YouTube.
 Type of DNSBL                         Predefined external sources URLs of Blacklists                    Additional http[s] location to download blacklists from, only plain text
                                       files containing a list of fqdn's (e.g. :code:`my.evil.domain.com`) are